alecmestroni/npm-run-all-next/docs/npm-run-all.md

     <tasks> : A list of npm-scripts' names and Glob-like patterns.

 Options:
-    --aggregate-output   - - - Avoid interleaving output by delaying printing of each command's output until it has finished.
+    -a, --aggregate-output       Avoid interleaving output by delaying printing of each command's output until it has finished.
-    -c, --continue-on-error  - Set the flag to continue executing other/subsequent tasks even if a task threw an error. 'npm-run-all' itself will exit with
+    -b, --balancer               Distribute tasks based on historical runtimes -c, --continue-on-error      Set the flag to continue executing other/subsequent tasks even if a task threw an error. 'npm-run-all' itself will exit with
-                               non-zero code if one or more tasks threw error(s) --jobs <number>  - Set the maximum number of parallelism.
+                                 non-zero code if one or more tasks threw error(s) -j, --jobs <number>          Set the maximum number of parallelism.
 Default is unlimited.
+                                 and task weight.
-    --npm-path <string>  - - - Set the path to npm.
+    --npm-path <string>          Set the path to npm.
 Default is the value of environment variable npm_execpath.
                                  If the variable is not defined, then it's "npm."
                                  In this case, the "npm" command must be found in environment variable PATH.
+    -t, --print-summary-table    Display a summary report of all tasks at the end.
-    -l, --print-label  - - - - Set the flag to print the task name as a prefix on each line of output.
+    -l, --print-label            Set the flag to print the task name as a prefix on each line of output.
 Tools in tasks may stop coloring their output if this option was given.
-    -n, --print-name   - - - - Set the flag to print the task name before running each task.
+    -n, --print-name             Set the flag to print the task name before running each task.
-    -p, --parallel <tasks>   - Run a group of tasks in parallel. e.g. 'npm-run-all -p foo bar' is similar to 'npm run foo & npm run bar'.
+    -p, --parallel <tasks>       Run a group of tasks in parallel. e.g. 'npm-run-all -p foo bar' is similar to 'npm run foo & npm run bar'.
-    -r, --race   - - - - - - - Set the flag to kill all tasks when a task
-                               finished with zero.
+    -r, --race                   Set the flag to kill all tasks when a task finished with zero.
 This option is valid only with 'parallel' option.
+    --retries <count>   Retry each failed task up to `<count>` times.
-    -s, --sequential <tasks> - Run a group of tasks sequentially.
+    -s, --sequential <tasks>     Run a group of tasks sequentially.
     --serial <tasks>             e.g. 'npm-run-all -s foo bar' is similar to 'npm run foo && npm run bar'.
                                  '--serial' is a synonym of '--sequential'.
-    --silent   - - - - - - - - Set 'silent' to the log level of npm.
+    --silent                     Set 'silent' to the log level of npm.

+    Shorthand aliases can be combined.
+    For example, '-crs' equals to '-c -r -s'.

 Examples:
     $ npm-run-all --serial clean lint 'build:*'*